TEXT-S&P speculative-grade composite spread widens

 The investment-grade and speculative-grade spreads are both down from their

-moving average of 198 bps and below its five-year moving average of 239 bps.
+moving average of 196 bps and is below its five-year moving average of 239

 continued volatility in the near term, especially in the speculative-grade